Chickasaw: Religion

-The Chickasaw people held ancient beliefs about four "Beloved Things": the sun, the clouds, the sky and Aba' Binni'li, also known as "He that lives in the clear sky".
+The Chickasaw people held ancient beliefs about four "Beloved Things": the sun, the clouds, the sky and Aba' Binni'li, also known as "He Who Sits Above".
 He was believed to be the sole creator of light, life, and warmth.
 He was believed to reside both in the clouds and in the holy fire, and due to this, fire was respected.
 It became unlawful to extinguish any fire, even a small cooking fire, with water, as this was considered to be the work of evil spirits.
 Bad weather such as rain, thunder and heavy wind was thought to be holy people at war above the clouds.
 Warriors would fire their guns at the sky to show that they were willing to die if they could aid the holy spirits above.

 Repatriation efforts

 After they signed the treaty of Pontotoc Creek in 1832 and were forced from their native land in Mississippi, the Chickasaw tribe immigrated to its now-home in Oklahoma.
 While their current residence is far from their native territory, the ancestral remains of many Chickasaw members are still located in Mississippi, Tennessee, and Alabama.
 Among these remains, many were excavated and stored within the Mississippi Department of Archives and History (MDAH).
 In 2021 the MDAH repatriated 403 Chickasaw ancestors to the tribe.
-The organizations director of archaeology, Meg Cook, addressed the MDAH’s efforts: “We’re doing everything that we can to reconcile the past and move forward, in a very transparent way.
-It’s our responsibility to tell the Mississippi story.
+The organizations director of archaeology, Meg Cook, addressed the MDAH's efforts: "We're doing everything that we can to reconcile the past and move forward, in a very transparent way.
+It's our responsibility to tell the Mississippi story.
 And that means all of the bad parts, too."